 There aren’t many movies (yet) about lesbian moms.

-Of course, this enforces the idea of lesbian need a man for a ‘good f*ck’.
+Of course, this enforces the idea of lesbians need a man for intimacy.

 On the other hand, I can find myself in the fluidity and think this is a way of including queer women in movies who aren’t identifying as lesbian.

 This Swedish movie is similar to All Over Me.
 It’s about two girls (but they’re not friends) who develop feelings for each other.

 But this is a European movie and doesn’t take place in Hell’s Kitchen but in the small town of Åmål.

 The movie doesn’t shy away from showing how awful teenagers can be but also showcases a cute lesbian teenage romance.